top of page

 • Blood tests are often obtained via warrant and tested later in a lab, where chain-of-custody and testing issues can arise.

 Chemical test results are important — but they are not conclusive and must be examined carefully.
+(This guide links to detailed articles explaining breath test refusal and blood vs. breath testing.)

 What Is a High-BAC DWI in Texas?

+If a chemical test shows a BAC of 0.15 or higher, prosecutors may pursue enhanced penalties.
 A high-BAC DWI can be charged as a Class A misdemeanor, even for a first offense, increasing the potential jail time, fines, and probation conditions.
+High-BAC allegations often lead to:

 • More aggressive prosecution